 11 Mar NO-FEAR WORKSHOP ON EUROPEAN STANDARDISATION

 The NO-FEAR project presented an opportunity to engage in ways that may not otherwise be possible.
 It is a 5 year project, which commenced 1st June 2018 and is centred around security and emergency medical services.
 The standardisation work in the project enabled fundamental and challenging questions with the collaborating projects to be asked.
-We knew from the outset that some participants where of the initial opinion that they were not involved in standardisation in their project or that the emergency medical services was not a focal point of them.
+We knew from the outset that some participants were of the initial opinion that they were not involved in standardisation in their project or that the Emergency Medical Services was not a focal point of them.
 Concluding the workshop they valued it.
-The acquired knowledge through the vitual workshop process was well received and helped us to move the standardisation process forward with regards to operational security research.
+The acquired knowledge through the virtual workshop process was well received and helped us to move the standardisation process forward with regards to operational security research.

 The workshop aimed to be a means of engaging collaborative security research projects, sharing opinions on European standardisation from a researcher’s perspective.
 At the workshop, we listened to the engaging research group so that we could learn and gain a more in-depth understanding and perception of the scientific research community view on the subject of European standardisation.
 Gaps in standardisation are not necessarily about documented standards for missing or useful processes and so forth; it is about the belief and trust in standards and the conviction that lies within so that they are willingly applied.
 We question why are many European standards not been taken up by Operations and why are research projects results addressing standardisation not moving into Operations?
 There are more fundamental questions that need answering, as work in standardisation can be perceived and disjointed and fragmented.